deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/advanced/modelling/charmodelling/melodl4j/README.md

 MELODL4J is a java package in dl4j-examples for extracting melodies from MIDI, feeding them to a LSTM neural network, and composing music using deep learning.

-You train the network on a set of sample melodies.
-The neural network learns to generate new melodies similar to the input melodies.
+You train the network on a set of MIDI files.
+The program extracts melody strings from the MIDI files and feeds the melody strings to a LSTON network that learns to generate new melodies similar to the input melodies.
+The package contains classes for converting from MIDI to melody strings and from melody strings to MIDI, and for doing that on a set of MIDI files.

-During network training, it plays melodies at the end of each training epoch.
+During network training, MelodyModelingExample.java plays melodies at the end of each training epoch.
 "Deep humming".
 At the end of training, it outputs all melodies to a file.
 There's a utility for listening to the generated melodies.

-Listen: http://truthsite.org/music/melodies-like-pop.mp3, http://truthsite.org/music/melodies-like-bach.mp3, and http://truthsite.org/music/melodies-like-the-beatles.mp3 are examples of melodies created by the neural network (eight melodies each).
+Listen: http://truthsite.org/music/melodies-like-bach.mp3, http://truthsite.org/music/melodies-like-pop.mp3, and http://truthsite.org/music/melodies-like-the-beatles.mp3 are examples of melodies created by the neural network (eight melodies each).

-The neural network was trained on melodies extracted from midi files at http://truthsite.org/music/pop-midi.zip, http://truthsite.org/music/bach-midi.zip, and http://colinraffel.com/projects/lmd/.
+The neural network was trained on melodies extracted from midi files at http://truthsite.org/music/bach-midi.zip, http://truthsite.org/music/pop-midi.zip, and http://colinraffel.com/projects/lmd/.

 The LSTM neural network is based on the LSTMCharModellingExample class by Alex Black in deeplearning4j.